-How to customize your Lock screen on iPhone and iPad
+Customize your Lock screen to work just how you want it to

 - Tap Set.

-Tap Set Lock Screen if you only want to change the Lock screen wallpaper, or choose Set Both to change the Home screen wallpaper as well.
+Tap Set Lock Screen if you only want to change the Lock screen wallpaper, Set Home Screen if you only want to change your Home screen wallpaper or choose Set Both to change the Home screen wallpaper as well.

 How to set Auto-Lock time

-You can turn the screen off on your iPhone or iPad at any time, but by default it will turn off automatically after 2 minutes to save on power.
+You can turn the screen off on your iPhone or iPad at any time, but by default, it'll turn off automatically after two minutes to save on power.
 If that time limit doesn't suit you, it's easy to change.

-Note: You can't change Auto-Lock time when in Power Saver Mode.
+Note: You can't change Auto-Lock time when in Low Power Mode.

 - Launch Settings from the Home screen.